 The recent case of CLP Holding Co Ltd v Singh and Kaur highlights the need for both parties to a commercial property deal to consider any VAT implications at an early stage.

 In this particular case, the seller (CLP Holding Co) agreed to sell to Mr Singh and Mr Kaur a commercial property.
 The CLP Holding Co had opted to tax the property for VAT but at no time between March 2002 and March 2008 did the parties specifically address whether an option to tax had been made or VAT was payable in respect of the purchase price.

-The sale contract did provide that the purchase price was “exclusive of VAT” but due to the interpretation of the contract provisions and the conduct of the parties and their advisors, the court held that the buyer was not liable to pay VAT on the purchase price.
+The sale contract did provide that the purchase price was “exclusive of VAT” but due to the interpretation of the contract provisions and the conduct of the parties and their advisers, the court held that the buyer was not liable to pay VAT on the purchase price.